Presentation: Clinical suspicion of McCune-Albright syndrome

 - Decide which of the panels best suits the needs of your patient or family.
 For suspicion of McCune-Albright syndrome:

-- R327 Mosaic skin disorders – deep sequencing: This investigates a dermatological anomalies likely to have a mosaic single-gene cause.
-An appropriate sample type of affected tissue should be considered.
+- R327 Mosaic skin disorders – deep sequencing: This investigates dermatological anomalies that are felt likely to have a mosaic single-gene cause.

 - parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.

-- If testing blood, an EDTA sample (purple-topped tube) is required for DNA testing.
-However, given that McCune-Albright syndrome is a mosaic condition, genomic diagnosis is most reliable from affected tissue (for example, through skin biopsy of an affected area).
+- Genomic diagnosis is most reliable from affected tissue (for example, through skin biopsy of an affected area) because McCune-Albright syndrome is a mosaic condition.
 You may wish to discuss this with your local clinical genetics and/or dermatology team.

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.